mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 * underlying FS: `abfs://fusionreplication@adlsg2storage.dfs.core.windows.net/` - press enter for the default value.

 At this point, the setup prompts will be complete and the script will exit out with an informational message.
-Please ignore this for now and continue following the steps below.

 ### Startup Fusion